AdobeDocs/genstudio.en/help/user-guide/create/manage-variants.md

    1. Click **[!UICONTROL Select from content]**.
 Use the filters to further narrow your search results.
    1. Click **[!UICONTROL Use]**
 1. To upload an image asset:
    1. Click **[!UICONTROL Upload New Image]** to browse your files and choose assets to use.
-Along with browsing your device, you can also import from Microsoft OneDrive or Dropbox.
+Along with browsing your device, you can import from Microsoft OneDrive or Dropbox.
    1. Click **[!UICONTROL Add Assets]**.

    The images are added or swapped into the applicable variant.